percona/everest-doc/docs/install/install_everest_helm_charts.md

 # Install Percona Everest using Helm

-This guide demonstrates how to install Percona Everest using [Helm](https://helm.sh/) as an alternative to `everestctl install`.
-Helm charts simplify deployment by packaging all required resources and configurations, making it an ideal choice for automating and managing installations in Kubernetes environments.
+This section explains how to install Percona Everest using [Helm](https://helm.sh/) as an alternative to `everestctl`.
+Helm charts simplify the deployment process by packaging all necessary resources and configurations, making them ideal for automating and managing installations in Kubernetes environments.

-For more info, refer to the official documentation on [Helm charts](https://helm.sh/docs/topics/charts/#helm).

 ## Install Percona Everest